You are here

 The ACA requires that health plans make a provider directory available to provide information on which providers are in the plan's network.
 As recommended by ACP, the federally-facilitated marketplace requires health insurers to provide a link to their online provider directory.
 Plan shoppers can use a provider search tool to search for insurance based on whether their preferred provider is in the plan's network.
 Some state-based health insurance exchanges also offer a provider search tool.

 ACP is pleased that the federal government has enhanced its requirements on provider directories for plans offered in federally-operated marketplaces.
 Insurers are now obligated to update their online provider directories at least monthly and provide more information to plan shoppers.
-Until this issue is fully addressed, patients can contact the health plan directly or their physician's office staff to see if their preferred physician or hospital is listed as a participating provider and considered in-network before signing up for a plan.
+Healthcare.gov also allows shoppers to search for plans that include their preferred physician in the “provider” network.
+Patients can also contact the health plan directly or their physician's office staff to see if their preferred physician or hospital is listed as a participating provider and considered in-network before signing up for a plan.

 Some insurers are forming limited networks of providers in an effort to curb costs.
 The ACA and state network rules are in place to ensure that plan networks are adequate to meet patient need.
 Federal regulations mandate that a plan's network be sufficient in number and types of providers to assure that services are accessible without unreasonable delay.
 States may have their own network adequacy requirements that compliment federal rules.
 Further, marketplace-based plans must ensure that "essential community providers" that serve predominately low-income, medically-underserved individuals are available in their network.